Large Language Models Hallucination: A Comprehensive Survey: Hallucination Mitigation

-\textbf{Supervised Fine-Tuning. } Although the supervised fine-tuning can produce hallucinated text, it can be an effective hallucination mitigation strategy when specific factors are carefully considered.
-Incorporating grounded input into the fine-tuning dataset enables the model to prioritize factually accurate content over speculative knowledge \cite{hu2024mitigating}.
+\textbf{Supervised Fine-Tuning. } Although supervised fine-tuning can produce hallucinated text, it can be an effective hallucination mitigation strategy when specific factors are carefully considered.
+Incorporating grounded input into the fine-tuning dataset enables the model to prioritize accurate factual content over speculative knowledge \cite{hu2024mitigating}.
 For example, if the model frequently hallucinates in text summarization tasks, fine-tuning with a dataset containing grounded content is beneficial, since it guides the model in aligning generated summaries closely with the original content.

-Training the model to associate uncertainty with lower confidence scores is helpful in uncertain situations \cite{li2024know}.
+\textit{Uncertainty-aware Learning.} Training the model to associate uncertainty with lower confidence scores is helpful in uncertain situations \cite{li2024know}.
 For instance, while summarizing a detailed medical article with specialized terms and domain-specific information, the model can be trained to flag areas of uncertainty.
 As a result, the model may either omit this information from the summary or openly indicate limitations (e.g., "certain details were not specified").
 Similarly, instructional supervision can support this approach by teaching the model that disclaiming uncertain information is preferable to generating incorrect data.
-This method allows the model to respond with "I don't know" when information is unavailable \cite{zhang2023r}.
+This method allows the model to respond with "I don't know" when information is unavailable \cite{zhang2023r,zhu2025grait}.
+Dey et al. \cite{dey2025uncertainty} introduced uncertainty-aware fusion (UAF), which reduces hallucination using an ensemble of multiple LLMs combined through uncertainty estimation.
+Each model provides both an answer and a confidence signal about the factual correctness.
+A fusion module then selects or combines responses from models that are both accurate and self-aware.
+The proposed approach enhanced factuality while also maintaining efficiency.